Willie-Huang/Animal-sound-recognition/Project.md

 4. **Naive wind-mixing degrades minority classes.**
    Wind noise without SNR control suppresses harmonic cues, flattening recall for *Monkey*, *Sheep*, and *Pig*, which explains the “data collapse” effect observed during training.

+The three panels reveal complementary failure modes.
+In precision, the Transformer and enhanced 1D-CNN often reach near-perfect scores on frequent classes (e.g., Cow, Dog, Rooster), yet the Transformer collapses on Sheep and Horse (≤0.5), signalling unstable decision boundaries.
+AlexNet oscillates widely and even hits 0 on Cat, while the baseline and naïve-mixing models remain mid-range.
+In recall, the enhanced 1D-CNN sustains 0.8–1.0 across many classes and avoids zeros; AlexNet drops to 0 for Cat, the baseline falls to 0 on Pig, and naïve mixing suppresses several classes—evidence of sensitivity to imbalance and augmentation bias.
+The F1 curves integrate these effects: enhanced 1D-CNN is consistently highest and tightest; the Transformer is high-variance; AlexNet is brittle on minority classes; the baseline is conservative; naïve mixing is modest.
+Overall, calibrated augmentation and class-weighted training yield robust generalization, whereas larger architectures need more data or pretraining to translate capacity into stable gains.

 ---

 ### 4.3 Global Performance Comparison